peterstarr08/ds3254-system-and-algorithm-assignments/asgn2_sorting_algorith_analysis/README.md

-First generate sample files from generator.py.
-Then run the C++ file for any algrothm and then run the analysis.py file.
-Todo: More algorithm and pipelines
+Run all cpp files and python generator from root of this repository and then run the JupyterNotebook.